-- The final will be designed to be completed in a 2-hour time period, but you may take the full 3-hour period if you wish. - This will be an closed-book exam, very similar in style and format to our previous hour tests.
-You will be provided with an equation sheet similar to those from previous hour tests.
-A copy is available on the course website. - All problems must begin with either a fundamental principle or with an equation from the equation sheet.
+- The final will be designed to be completed in a 2-hour time period, but you may take the full 3-hour period if you wish. - This will be an closed-book exam, similar in style and format to our previous hour tests. - All problems must begin with either a fundamental principle or with an equation from the equation sheet.
 Simply getting the correct final answer is not sufficient.
 You must also display correct reasoning for getting that answer.
 If any question is unclear, please ask immediately.
 Be sure to show your work clearly.
 Partial credit may be given for work if it can be understood.